lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           parameter set, for example "RSA-OAEP"
           or "X25519".

+  Label   KEM Combiner Label value for binding the ciphertext to
+          the Composite ML-KEM OID.
+          See section on KEM Combiner Labels below.

+Implicit inputs looked up from SK:

   tradPK  The traditional public key is required for the KEM
           combiner.
           For discussion of where to get this value, see the discussion below.

-  Label   KEM Combiner Label value for binding the ciphertext to
-          the Composite ML-KEM OID.
-          See section on KEM Combiner Labels below.

 Output: